Mark In Texas History: Henderson County Historical Society once housed Athens City Hall

-ATHENS, Texas (KLTV) - It’s housed everything from a grocery store to Athens City Hall.
+ATHENS, Texas (KLTV) - The Faulk and Gauntt Building housed everything from a grocery store to Athens City Hall.
 Today, it houses Henderson County history.
-It’s the Faulk and Gauntt Building and this week’s subject of a Mark in Texas History with Mark Scirto.

 J.R.
 Gauntt was a local businessman to Athens and had this building constructed in 1896, near the rail lines.
 It was a primary business location in the early days of Athens.